chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 The final property of unlinkability relies only on the fact that the underlying hash functions are modelled as random oracles.

-All the security considerations of RSABSSA in {{Section 7 of ?RSABSSA=I-D.irtf-cfrg-rsa-blind-signatures}}
+All the security considerations of RSABSSA in {{Section 7 of RSABSSA}}
 also apply to RSAPBSSA here.
 We present additional security considerations specific to RSAPBSSA below.

 ## Strong RSA Modulus Key Generation